wp-plugins/varnish-purger/readme.txt

 (@TODO : add some)

 == Upgrade Notice ==
+* 0.92 : Regression after renaming : default parameters where incorrectly set.
+* if update from 0.92, just a normal update
 * 0.91 : deactivate v0.9 on network, then uninstall the plugins.
 Then install 0.91 from scratch.
 This is due to intense renaming to avoid conflicts with original WP-Varnish plugin.
 * 0.9: initial release, deactivate WP-Varnish